louis-cf-lin/frontend-dev/react/notes.md

   - The hook is re-run for every component
   - Hook states are not shared, they are unique to the component which called them
 - Pass states in a hook to a component by returning the state in the hook and assigning it in the component
+- Similarly, pass state-changing functions to a component by returning it from the hook
+- When destructuring returned values (from the hook), you can assign aliases to rename them
 - Variables with the same name as property can be defined once, e.g.

 ```js